codybadger/codybadger.github.io/portfolio/index.md

 As a stress test engineer at CNH (Case New Holland), I traveled the globe performing structural stress tests on heavy construction equipment.
 I measured the stress caused by impacts and vibrations and estimated time until failure on many different parts and components within these machines.
 I worked closely with the Noise, Vibration, and Harshness team, and eventually was hired as an NVH engineer toward the end of my time at CNH.

 The stress testing mostly revolved around measuring strain of structural members under various load cases, and performing structural analyses of the results.
 I also worked on vibrational tests on electronic components by measuring various components acceleration during different load cases and comparing these with their specification.
-Sometimes these load cases would be normal driving on dirt or pavement, and sometimes it would be dropping a tractor off of a 3 foot wall.
+Sometimes these load cases would be normal driving on dirt or pavement, and sometimes it would be as harsh as dropping a 32 ton tractor off of a four foot wall.

 <div align="center">
     <img src="/images/portfolio_case.png" alt="Case Construction Equipment" style="width:400px; Padding-left: 15px; padding-right: 15px; PADDING-TOP: 5px; PADDING-BOTTOM: 5px;">